 She has spoken at a variety of conferences and events such as the Online News Association, the International Symposium on Online Journalism, the Society of Professional Journalists, Investigative Reporters and Editors, and the Poynter Institute, as well as at a variety of universities and news organizations around the world.

-Prior to coming to CUNY-J school, Brown was an associate professor of journalism at the University of Memphis, where she developed and taught new courses in social media and entrepreneurial journalism.
+Prior to coming to New York, Brown was an associate professor of journalism at the University of Memphis, where she developed and taught new courses in social media and entrepreneurial journalism.
 She served as director of the city-wide high school journalism program The Teen Appeal for four years.
 She launched a new graduate certificate in entrepreneurial journalism in partnership with local accelerator Start.Co.
-Her interest in design thinking led her to complete the Memphis Innovation Bootcamp in 2013 and serve as a invited facilitator for the Online News Association’s dCamp Mobile.
+Her interest in design thinking led her to complete the Memphis Innovation Bootcamp and serve as a invited facilitator for the Online News Association’s dCamp Mobile.
 She was a co-founder and executive committee member of SafeZone, a volunteer network of faculty, students and staff across campus that supports the LGBT community.

 Brown also has professional journalism experience, having worked as a reporter and/or editor for the Eau Claire Leader-Telegram, CD Publications, and the Columbia Missourian.
 In addition, she traveled to more than 50 newspapers large and small across the United States as the manager of the Traveling Curriculum Program of the Committee of Concerned Journalists, helping newsroom leaders and staff find ways to preserve core values while adjusting to industry changes.
 The workshops were based on the principles articulated in the book Elements of Journalism by CCJ Chairmen Bill Kovach and Tom Rosenstiel.